petergregg/Content/Blog/Articles/Scan Container in Azure Container Registry with Snyk via Azure DevOps Pipeline.md

 The following prerequisites will be required to complete this tutorial:
 - Azure DevOps account.
 If you don't have an Azure DevOps account,  [create one for free](https://azure.microsoft.com/en-us/products/devops/) before you begin.
-- Azure DevOps project that has docker support.
+- Azure DevOps project, with a code repository that has docker support.
 - Azure account.
 If you don't have an Azure account, [create one for free](https://azure.microsoft.com/en-gb/free/) before you begin.
 - Snyk account.
 If you don't have a Snyk account,  [create one for free](https://app.snyk.io/login?cta=sign-up&loc=nav&page=homepage) before you begin.

 ## Add Snyk Extension to Azure DevOps

-1. In the root of an Azure DevOps Organization, select **Organization Settings**.
+1. In the root of an Azure DevOps Organization, select **Organization Settings** in the bottom left of the screen.

     ![Azure DevOps Organization Settings](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/AzureDevOps/AzureDevOpsOrganisationSettings.png)